Identify Your Top Five Character Strengths

 talents and skills like computer programing, dancing, pitching a baseball, painting, singing opera, running a meeting and mathematical or scientific

-You can take out a pen and paper and keep these questions in mind as you read the description of the 24 character strengths below below:
+Take out a pen and paper and keep these questions in mind as you read the description of the 24 character strengths, grouped according to values/virtues categories, below:

 - Which ones resonate with you?